 Article submission is free of charges, but if your paper is accepted for publication, you will be asked to pay article processing charges to cover publications costs, depending on the type, complexity and length of the work, and on the number of authors.
-The minimum amount of APC is about 180 euros or 200 dollars.
+To guarantee HSD independence, APC cover publication charges such as electronic archiving, plagiarism checking, editing, peer review process, site maintenance and web-hosting, proofreading, quality check, PDF designing and article maintenance.
+The minimum amount of APC is about 200 euros or 220 dollars.
 If you do not have enough funds to pay such fees, you will have an opportunity to partially waive each fee.
 We do not want fees to prevent the publication of really worthy work.